stitchdata/docs/_integration-schemas/linkedin-ads/v1/ad_analytics_by_creative.md

 description: |
   The `{{ table.name }}` table contains info about ad analytics, segmented by creative.

+  To replicate data from this table, you must also select the parent `creatives` table.

   **Note**: This table is replicated using an attribution window of {{ integration.attribution-window }}.
 Refer to the [Replication](#replication) section for more info.

 replication-method: "Key-based Incremental"